The gold tax increases in France

 gold market articles and news and anecdotes

-A sudden shift for precious metal fans: Those who considered their gold stash a safe investment now need to take a closer look.
-The government has quietly tightened the tax screws – and in two significant ways.
+Sudden change for precious metal enthusiasts: Those who thought their gold treasure was a safe investment now have to think twice.
+The government has quietly tightened the tax noose—and double-locked it.

-The tax on selling gold has increased from 10.5% to 11.5%.
-This so-called flat-rate tax primarily affects private individuals who can no longer present an original invoice at the time of sale.
-In other words: if you have some gold bars stored in a safe and decide to sell them spontaneously, you’ll be paying more in taxes.
+The tax on gold sales has risen from 10.5% to 11.5%.
+This “flat-rate tax” mainly affects individuals who are unable to present an original invoice at the time of sale.
+In short: if you have a few bars in your safe and want to sell them on the spur of the moment, the government will take a bigger cut.

-Gold owners who properly documented their purchases – with date and price – are exempt from the flat-rate tax.
-But even they aren’t off the hook.
-The capital gains tax has also increased, rising from 34.5% to 36.2%.
+Gold owners who have carefully kept their receipts—date and purchase price—are exempt from the flat tax.
+But that doesn’t mean they’re off the hook.
+Capital gains tax has also been raised, from 34.5% to 36.2%.

-• With receipt: 36.2% on the net profit (sale price minus purchase price).
+With a receipt: 36.2% on the profit alone (sale price minus purchase price).

-• Without receipt: 11.5% on the total value of the gold sold.
+Without a receipt: 11.5% on the total value of the gold sold.

 Did you know?

-According to a study by the World Gold Council, 42% of private gold owners in Europe hold their gold for more than 10 years – a strategy that now pays off more than ever in terms of taxes.
+According to a study by the World Gold Council, 42% of private gold holders in Europe have held their precious metal for more than 10 years—a strategy that is now even more profitable from a tax perspective.

-Gold remains a fascinating investment – but only for those who know the rules and navigate them wisely.
+Gold remains a fascinating investment—but only if you know the rules and act wisely.

 38 shops